 To see how the shortcut works, suppose you have data in the range A1:A325, and more data in the range C1:E190.
 If you start with cell A7 selected and then press Ctrl+Shift+8, then A1:A325 is selected.
 (The other data range isn't selected because column B is blank.)
 If you start with cell D12 selected and press Ctrl+Shift+8, then the range C1:E190 is selected.
 Again, the selection doesn't extend to column A because column B is blank.

 There is another keyboard shortcut that will also select a data range: Ctrl+A. In most Windows-based programs, Ctrl+A stands for "select all," meaning everything in whatever file the program is working on.
 Not so in Excel.
-If you have a cell selected within a data range, pressing Ctrl+A once will function almost the same as Ctrl+*, meaning that it selects the data range, minus any headers.
-If you press Ctrl+A a second time, then Excel expands the selection to include any headers.
-Press it a third time (or press it a single time if you have a cell outside of a data range selected) and Excel selects the entire worksheet.
+If you have a cell selected within a data range, pressing Ctrl+A once will function the same as Ctrl+*.
+If you press Ctrl+A a second time, then Excel selects the entire worksheet.

-There is another difference between Ctrl+* and Ctrl+A: Pressing Ctrl+* not only selects the data range, it also makes the top-left cell in that data range the active cell.
+There is a difference between Ctrl+* and Ctrl+A, though: Pressing Ctrl+* not only selects the data range, it also makes the top-left cell in that data range the active cell.
 Pressing Ctrl+A to select the data range leaves the active cell unchanged.

 Author Bio